-Detail information for the grouped events is shown in the following table.
-You can check the box for Enable log to enable the grouped events.
+Detailed information for grouped events is shown in the following table.
+You can check the box for Enable log to enable log reports from the various event groups.
 All default values are enabled (checked).
-Details for each event group can be found on the "System log Event Types" table on page 3-31.
+Details for each event group can be found above, in the System Log Event Types table located on page 3-30.